pc-dok/Azure-AFCE-MDT/README.md

 ##### Steps to initialize this project
 - Enter/edit all the variables in variable file (terraform.tfvars and variables.tf, vpn.tf and main.tf)
-- Add storage account , container name , Access Key at the end of file for storing terraform state file remotely to azure (you need to have a already created storage account for storing the state file )

 Run following commands to run & test Terraform scripts :